Behind the Blooms

 Analogous Harmony

 For a more serene look, use purple alongside its neighbours, pink and blue.
-A bouquet of purple sweet peas, calla lilies, and soft pink accents flows effortlessly, offering richness without sharp contrast.
+A bouquet of sweet peas, and soft pink accents flows effortlessly, offering richness without sharp contrast.

 The effect is natural, balanced, and quietly powerful.

-Whether it’s a sweet pea posy or a bold ikebana arrangement with cymbidium orchids and sweet, transform a berry bouquet from generic to unexpected.
+Whether it’s a sweet pea posy or a bold ikebana arrangement with cymbidium orchids and sweet william, transform a berry bouquet from generic to unexpected.

 Discover how it shines in our full seasonal range, curated to inspire.